AdobeDocs/analytics-platform.en/help/use-cases/goals-using-derived-fields.md

 ## Use goals

-To use goals in your Workspace project, use the calculated metric functionality to 'normalize' the derived field back to its orginal static value.
+To use goals in your Workspace project, use the calculated metric functionality to 'normalize' the derived field back to its original static value.

 ### Monthly Gift Certificate Orders Goals